 The pelvic floor is a thin but strong sheet of muscle and connective tissue that closes off the pelvic cavity from below.
-It supports the pelvic organs, which include the urinary bladder, the uterus, cervix and vagina, and the last part of the large bowel (the rectum) in women.
-In men, it contains the bladder and the rectum.
+It supports the pelvic organs in women, which include the urinary bladder, the uterus, cervix, and vagina, as well as the rectum, which is the last part of the large bowel.
+In men, the pelvic floor is comprised of the bladder and the rectum.

 The muscles that make up the pelvic floor are the levator ani and the coccygeus muscles that pair together to seal off the pelvic cavity, forming the pelvic diaphragm.
-The levator ani consists of two parts, the inner pubococcygeus muscle and the outer iliococcygeus muscle, both attached to the sacrum at the back but starting from the pubic bones and the ilial bones, respectively, in front.
+The levator ani consists of two parts, which includes the inner pubococcygeus muscle and the outer iliococcygeus muscle.
+Both of these muscles are attached to the sacrum at the back but starting from the pubic bones and the ilial bones, respectively, in the front.

-The pubococcygeus muscles pass backwards leaving a gap in the middle, which is where the passages for the pelvic organs are located.
-This is the urogenital hiatus.
+The pubococcygeus muscles pass backwards, leaving a gap in the middle, which is where the passages for the pelvic organs are located, which is otherwise known as the urogenital hiatus.
 The rest of the levator ani is formed by the thinner iliococcygeus.
-Its fibers join behind the anus to form a plate of strong connective tissue called the levator plate, which supports the pelvic organs at rest.
+The fibers of this remaining structure join behind the anus to form a plate of strong connective tissue called the levator plate, which supports the pelvic organs at rest.